caozhiyi/CppNet/README.md

 ## Build(Windows)

-You can compile Hudp library and example with vs2017.
+You can compile CppNet library and example with vs2017.

 ## Build(Linux)